 The fragile recovery of communities and rare wildlife in the mining-scarred Nimba Mountains is threatened by a global steel company using conservation promises to brand a new mining venture as green.

 "Overburden" tells a powerful story of resilience and transformation in a landscape shaped by industry yet alive with possibility.
 Through vivid cinematography and deeply rooted storytelling, the film follows communities and nature enduring and adapting in the face of relentless global forces.
-"Overburnen" celebrates the power of mutual aid, showing how people and ecosystems persist, rebuild, and thrive against overwhelming odds.
+"Overburden" celebrates the power of mutual aid, showing how people and ecosystems persist, rebuild, and thrive against overwhelming odds.

 The screening is a special event of the Princeton Environmental Film Festival.
 To see the full schedule visit our website.